-Aaron Burkart is in his first year with Texas State as the head football strength and conditioning coach.
-He joins the Bobcat staff after spending two seasons with James Madison University as the director of football strength & conditioning.
+Aaron Burkart is in his second year with Texas State as the head football strength and conditioning coach.
+He joined the Bobcat staff after serving two seasons as the director of football strength & conditioning at James Madison.

-Burkart previously worked two years at the University of Illinois as an assistant strength and conditioning coach for football.
-From 2010-12, he worked two stints at Florida and one at West Virginia, holding a similar role at WVU working with basketball.
-At Florida, he was responsible for assisting the Gators with baseball and football, and oversaw softball.
+Burkart previously worked two years at the Illinois as an assistant strength and conditioning coach for football.
+From 2010-12, he worked two stints at Florida and one at West Virginia.
+He worked with basketball at West Virginia and was responsible for assisting with Florida’s baseball and football teams, while overseeing softball.

 He held the same position at his alma mater, Bowling Green, from 2009-10 working with football, golf, women’s soccer, hockey and basketball.
 Burkart started his professional career at Ball State, serving as an assistant strength and conditioning coach during the 2006-07 season.